zapccu/Metal64/README.md

 ### 64 bit real floating point numbers

 The class f64 is used to define 64 bit real floating point variables in Metal.
 A 64 bit floating point number is internally stored as a float2 vector element "v" in a f64 object.
+The metal source files must include "f64.h":

+`#include "f64.h"`

 #### Constructors